g0v-data/g0v-hackmd-archive/notes/NlzvLbx3Rb-1Gvi7AIOPlQ.md

 Overall, users will likely have a better overall web browsing experience with HTTP/1.1, HTTP/2, and HTTP/3 because of the newer protocols' substantial increases in speed, efficiency, and dependability, even though the performance differences between them may vary based on particular use cases and network conditions.

 ## Examples of websites that use HTTP/1.1, 2 and 3
-Though it can be difficult to pinpoint particular websites that only use HTTP/1, HTTP/2, or HTTP/3 because many websites support multiple protocols at once or switch between protocols depending on many factors like server capabilities, network conditions, and browser support.
+However, it can be difficult to pinpoint particular websites that only use HTTP/1, HTTP/2, or HTTP/3 because many websites support multiple protocols at once or switch between protocols depending on many factors like server capabilities, network conditions, and browser support.
 Nonetheless, the following websites are instances of those who have tried or implemented these protocols:

 1. **HTTP/1:** It's possible that a large number of older or less updated websites still primarily utilize HTTP/1, particularly if they haven't been updated for newer protocols.
 Smaller blogs, individual webpages, or older services that still use HTTP/1 are not uncommon.

-2. **HTTP/2:** To take use of HTTP/2's multiplexing, header compression, and server push features, large-scale websites and platforms that place a high priority on performance and user experience frequently implement it.
-A few websites that use HTTP/2 are:  [Google](https://www.google.com.ng/) (including YouTube, Gmail, and Google Search), [Facebook](https://www.facebook.com/), [X (Twitter)](https://twitter.com/?lang=en), [Amazon](https://www.amazon.com/) and [Netflix](https://www.netflix.com/).
+2. **HTTP/2:** To make use of HTTP/2's multiplexing, header compression, and server push features, large-scale websites and platforms that place a high priority on performance and user experience frequently implement it.
+A few websites that use HTTP/2 are  [Google](https://www.google.com.ng/) (including YouTube, Gmail, and Google Search), [Facebook](https://www.facebook.com/), [X (Twitter)](https://twitter.com/?lang=en), [Amazon](https://www.amazon.com/) and [Netflix](https://www.netflix.com/).

 3. **HTTP/3:** Based on the QUIC protocol, HTTP/3 is a relatively modern technology that may still be being adopted by large websites.
 Nonetheless, a few businesses and services have started testing HTTP/3 in live settings.
 As an illustration, consider the following:
 * [Cloudflare](https://www.cloudflare.com/): (certain websites hosted by Cloudflare support HTTP/3)